lino-framework/lino/docs/admin/snapshot.rst

 .. xfile:: make_snapshot.sh

+The :xfile:`make_snapshot.sh` script makes a :manage:`dump2py`
-The file :srcref:`/bash/make_snapshot.sh` can be used to make a snapshot of a Lino database.
+snapshot of a Lino database.

-Note that this script is not meant to be used as is but as template for a script to be adapted to your system.
+Before you can use it, your system administrator must manually copy it from the template file :srcref:`/bash/make_snapshot.sh` to an appropriate place on your server and adapt it to your system environment.

 When run successfully, :xfile:`make_snapshot.sh` creates a file :file:`snapshot.zip` which contains the current state of a Lino database.
-It calls :manage:`dump2py` to create a Python dump.

 If a file :file:`snapshot.zip` already exists (e.g. from a previous run), then the script renames that file by postfixing "_YYYYMMDD_hhmm"